I want to tell your story

 I grew up in Willis, Texas, but now consider myself a city-dweller, living in Midtown, Houston.
 Who doesn’t want ramen ordered to their door at 11pm or being able to walk to the grocery store?
 In 2014, I graduated from the University of Mary Hardin-Baylor with a Bachelor of Arts in Journalism and thousands of words written.
 I also like to think my degree taught me how to listen, and it probably contributed to my desire to be behind the camera rather than in front.
 In fact, my photography skills were orginally tailored to newspapers and have grown into a passion for visual storytelling, portraiture, and all things wedding.
 (Though my passion for the written word will never change.)

 When I’m not photographing your favorite moments, I'm writing alternative music news, blogging about ways to travel on a budget, or doing marketing + events at Rice University.
 I love exploring the unseen parts of big and small cities, concert-hopping, binge-watching Brooklyn 99 or The Office, and travelling both nationally and internationally.
-I also have a podcast that consists of equal parts embarrassing stories and discussions on millennial first world problems.
-It’s relatable, silly, and available on Apple Podcasts and Spotify.

 Let’s find a great coffee shop to meet at -- I have a caffeine bucketlist I would love to share with you.